The percentage impedance of a transformer is marked on most nameplates – but what is it and what does the Z% figure mean?

 Either winding may be short-circuited for this test, but it is usually more convenient to short circuit the low-voltage winding.

-The transformer impedance value is given on the nameplate in percent.
+The nameplate of a transformer shows its impedance value in percent.
 This means that the voltage drop due to the impedance is expressed as a percent of rated voltage.

 Z% = (Impedance Voltage / Rated Voltage) x 100

 This means there would be a 72-volt drop in the high-voltage winding at full load due to losses in the windings and core.
 Only 1 or 2% of the losses are due to the core; about 98% is due to the winding impedance.

 If the transformer were not operating at full load, the voltage drop would be less.
 If an actual impedance value in ohms is needed for the high-voltage side (Ohms Law):

 where V is the voltage drop or, in this case, 72 volts; and I is the full load current in the primary winding.

 If the full load current is 10 amps: